Carbon Footprint Reduction Strategies for SMEs

 Leveraging External Resources and Collaboration for Carbon Reduction

-Carbon reduction is a complex journey that requires collaboration across organizations, industries, and even countries.
+Carbon reduction is a complex journey that requires collaboration across organisations, industries, and even countries.
 While individual small and medium-sized enterprises (SMEs) may lack the resources or expertise to make significant emissions cuts on their own, by tapping into external support they can make meaningful progress.

 Securing Funding and Investments for Green Projects